IamGreat195/rag-papers/README.md

 ## Running the App
-Run the streamlit_run.bat file with the proper venv set up and requirements satisfied
+Run the streamlit_run.bat file with the proper venv set up and requirements satisfied OR just do streamlit run <filename> in terminal

 # Rag-papers